Quantum effects on pyrochlore higher-rank U(1) spin liquids: Pinch-line singularities, spin nematics, and connections to oxide materials: Evolution of the low-energy Hamiltonian bands

 \section{Evolution of the low-energy Hamiltonian bands}

 In this appendix, we discuss the evolution of the low-energy bands of the interaction matrix $J_{ij}$ in Eq.~\eqref{eq:hamiltonian} along the $T_{1-}\oplus T_{2}$ and $E\oplus T_{1-}$ phase boundaries.
-We consider four distinct sets of parameters along these boundaries which progressively approach the classical triple point where the classical pinch-line spin liquid is stabilized, see Fig.~\ref{fig:bands_cuts}(a).
+We consider four distinct sets of parameters along these boundaries which progressively approach the classical triple point where the classical pinch-line spin liquid is stabilized; see Fig.~\ref{fig:bands_cuts}(a).

 Fig.~\ref{fig:bands_cuts}(b) and (c) illustrate the five lowest energy bands of the interaction matrix $J_{ij}$ along the $T_{1-}\oplus T_{2}$ boundary for two sets of high-symmetry paths, one along the $[hhl]$ plane and another along the $[hk0]$ plane, respectively.
 The evolution of these bands identifies two prominent features: the observation of low-energy flat lines along high-symmetry directions (namely the $[111]$, $[010]$ directions, and symmetry-related directions), and the observation of band-touching points along these lines (observed at $[hkl]=[0,0,0]$ and $[hkl]=[1,1,1]$).
-We note that, as we progressively approach the classical triple point, the first four low-energy bands become flat, hinting its proximity to a classical spin liquid.
+We note that, as we progressively approach the classical triple point, the first four low-energy bands become flat, suggesting its proximity to a classical spin liquid.

 Fig.~\ref{fig:bands_cuts}(d) and (e) illustrate the five lowest energy bands of the interaction matrix $J_{ij}$ along the $E\oplus T_{1-}$ boundary for two sets of high-symmetry paths, one along the $[hhl]$ plane and another along the $[hk0]$ plane.
-As was observed for the $T_{1-}\oplus T_{2}$, both flat lines and band-touching points along these lines can be observed.
+As was observed for the $T_{1-}\oplus T_{2}$ boundary, both flat lines and band-touching points along these lines can be observed.
 However, for the $E\oplus T_{1-}$ boundary, the flat lines are only observed along the $[111]$ direction with band-touching points with higher energy bands at $[hkl]=[0,0,0]$ and $[hkl]=[1,1,1]$.

-The observation of these low-energy features in the band spectrum has profound effects in the spin correlation functions predicted by the SCGA approximation.
-Indeed, the correlation functions in this theory is proportional to the projection onto the low-energy modes of the $J_{ij}$ matrix, which, at low temperatures, result in stronger correlations at these points.
+The observation of these low-energy features in the band spectrum has profound effects on the spin correlation functions predicted by the SCGA.
+Indeed, the correlation functions in this theory are proportional to the projection onto the low-energy modes of the $J_{ij}$ matrix, which, at low temperatures, result in stronger correlations at these points.